 He initially pursued these goals through a massive mobilization of the country's urban youths.
 They were organized into groups called the Red Guards, and Mao ordered the party and the army not to suppress the movement.
 One of the keys to getting control and keeping everyone off guard was to put things up-side-down.
 Doctors became farmers, farmers were sent into the hospitals, all matters of traditional were rejected including Religion Traditional Chinese Medicine and Kung Fu!
 If you were seen to be preaching, teaching or practicing anything other than Mao's' words, you were immediately sent to re-education camps (imprisoned).
 This was more disastrous to Shaolin Kung Fu, Traditional Chinese Medicine and many 'traditional type disciplines; to the point of almost making them disappear from China all together.
 This was the final death of Shaolin Kung Fu in China; worse than all three previous burnings together, the invasions and Buddhist persecutions!

 Someone, somewhere in Hong Kong got a hold of a bit of information about Shaolin and made a movie.
 Much of the movie was complete entertainment nonsense but for some reason it stuck.
-Shaolin Hong Kong Movies were the flavor.
-In fact they were so good that for the first time ever, westerners were looking at Chinese made movies, often not even synchronized to English (often even when they were synchronized they were not).
-Successful Chinese Kung Fu movies by Bruce Lee ( presenting Kung Fu to the world ) and Jacky Chan ( introducing the concept of Shaolin ) and in particular Jet Li in the movie Shaolin Temple made people notice Shaolin, even Officials in Beijing.
+Shaolin Hong Kong Movies became the flavor of the late 70's and 80's.
+In fact they were so good that for the first time ever, westerners were looking at Chinese made movies, often not even synchronized into English (mostly not even synchronized with the lip movements).
+Then some western movies took up the genre moving from Spaghetti Westerns to Kung Fu Eastern's.

-After all the devastation of culture wrought by Mao Tsedong, original Chinese skills and resources were being rediscovered for export and earning potential.
-Yet they were reluctant to allow, officially, kung Fu to be used.
+China realized that aside from it's abundance of people power, which would take time to develop into an earning and export force, it had two world uniqunesses, Traditional Chinese Medicine and Kung Fu! >After all the devastation of culture wrought by Mao Tsedong, original Chinese skills and resources were being rediscovered for export and earning potential.
+Yet they were reluctant to allow, officially, Kung Fu to be used.
 They knew that they needed some type of 'replacement'.
 Something that could be Chinese (as Kung Fu now was almost everywhere with world organizations and federations.
 An obscure athletic style based on martial art movements was just the answer; Wushu!
 Now this was exportable.

-A respected Chinese official was given the task of breathing life back into Shaolin.
+A Chinese Government official was given the task of breathing life back into Shaolin.
 As with many Chinese decisions, it was both a pragmatic decision as well as financial and historical.
+The current occupants was honored but moved aside and as kung fu was forbidden in China by the former Chin Dynasty ruling, the whole system needed a revamp.
 The key was to have an art that was dynamic and in spirit of Shaolin but not Kung Fu.
 Wu Shu was ideal for this purpose.
 It embodied the spirit of Shaolin by providing all the requirements for health and wellbeing as Kung Fu but focused more on flow and athleticism rather than technique and fighting.
 Wu Shu has grown and developed, with the many versions and adaptations of Kung Fu - in some cases there is very little difference between the two.